Green Goblin: Powers and abilities

 In his first appearances, the Green Goblin seems to be a normal man (albeit very nimble and athletic) who gets his powers from his many gadgets.
 In later appearances, it is established that due to the "Goblin Formula", Norman and most successors to the Green Goblin persona possesses superhuman strength (lifting nine tons under optimal conditions), increased speed, reflexes, endurance, intelligence and healing rate.

-Norman started with a portion of the chemical's power, because he only received an accidental splash in the face at a time where one had to bathe in it long enough to get the full effect.
+Norman started with a portion of the chemical's power, because he only received an accidental splash in the face at a time when one had to bathe in it long enough to get the full effect.
 Eventually a new version of the chemical was developed, which was suitable for directly drinking it.
 Though much slower than the likes of Wolverine, he can regenerate damaged tissue and organs.
 However, if seriously wounded, it would leave scars on his body.

 His intelligence has been enhanced to gifted levels, though at the price of his sanity.
 His involvement with the Gathering of the Five loosened his grip on reality, though he is able to maintain some semblance of his sanity via chemically treated dermal patches.
 When not impaired by mental illness, Osborn is a cunning businessman, masterful strategist, and highly skilled in electronics, mechanics, engineering and chemistry.

 He wears a green bulletproof scale armor costume with an overlapping purple tunic.
 His mask has a built-in gas filter to keep him safe from his own gases, and his gloves are woven with micro-circuited filaments which channel pulsed discharges of electricity at nearly 10,000 volts.